Trikkitt/trikkitt.github.io/_posts/2024-05-30-PolyGenInstructions.markdown

 You can collect a free RFID card from the PolyGen Home Base just outside Null Sector by the North West live-in vehicle section, look for a light blue gazebo by the DK nearest Null Sector.
 There are a selection of 3D printed tokens available for purchase if you want something a bit more colourful.
 These will be moved to the Null Sector when it opens and will hopefully be in the night market too.

-Present your RFID card or token to any PolyGen unit.
+PolyGen units are deployed all around EMF Camp.
+Locate one of these units and present your RFID card or token to the centre of the unit.
 As a new player it will then ask you to select a global corporation to support.
 There are four companies you can choose from:
   Nepheradine Group (Orange)
   GFY Corporation (Yellow)